osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 # OSIsoft Adapter for Modbus TCP principles of operation

-Modbus TCP adapter operations focus on data collection and streams creation.
+This adapters's operations focus on data collection and streams creation.

 ## Adapter configuration
 In order for the Modbus TCP adapter to be ready for data collection, you need to configure the adapter by defining the following: